Flight of the Earls: Implementation of English law in Ireland

-In summer 1603, Tyrone and Rory travelled to London to submit to King James I, who had acceeded to the English throne mere days before Tyrone's surrender.
+In summer 1603, Tyrone and Rory travelled to London to submit to King James I, who had acceded to the English throne mere days before Tyrone's surrender.
 Despite years of bloodshed fighting the royal army, the confederates received remarkably generous terms.
+Tyrone even went hunting with the new king.
 James pardoned Tyrone and Rory and restored them to most of their lands.
 Rory was made 1st Earl of Tyrconnell.
 (Note: Wormald notes that "it is impossible to imagine Elizabeth, at the end of the Nine Years' War, treating Tyrone and Tyrconnell as James did."
 Already reigning as King of Scotland, James believed he had a better understanding of Gaelic Irish culture than the Tudors since he had experience working with chiefs in the Scottish Highlands; he took a similar approach to diplomacy with the Irish.
 In general he was less prejudiced against Irish people than Elizabeth I. James also believed that independently-powerful lords were crucial to successfully run a large kingdom, of which Ireland was his third (after England and Scotland).
 His lenient treatment of Tyrone was possibly influenced by the fact that he had diplomatic relations with Tyrone during the Nine Years' War.)
 Many English courtiers were upset and complained at the mild treatment of the earls, (Note: John Harington wrote: "I have lived to see that damnable rebel Tyrone brought to England, honoured, and well-liked.
 Oh!
 My lord, what is there which does not prove the inconstancy of worldly matters!
 How did I labour after that knave's destruction!
 I was called from my home by her majesty's command, adventured perils by sea and land, endured toil, was near starving, ate horse-flesh in Munster; and all to quell that man, who now smileth in peace at those who did hazard their lives to destroy him".) and became intent on dismantling the earls' remaining power.